FAQ

 Q: How do I pay tuition?

 A: Tuition is due on the 1st of every month.
 A tuition box will be out the week before the 1st and up to the 5th of the month.
-Tuition MUST be paid by the 5th of every month.
-Parents can drop off checks into the tuition box near the sign in/out sheet.
+Tuition MUST be paid by the 5th of every month or there will be late fees.
+Parents can drop off checks into the tuition box near the sign in/out sheet or pay via direct deposit.

 Q: Can I pay tuition electronically?

 A: Yes.
 You can make a direct deposit electronically into our school bank account.
-Ask the directors for the bank account information when you want to start paying electronically.
+Ask the directors for the information flyer.

 Eating

-A: On Picnic Day, your child will walk to and from the San Francisco Botanical Gardens carrying their lunch.
+A: Your child will be taking daily walks into Golden Gate Park.
 They will eat their lunch sitting cross-legged on the ground, sitting on stairs or sitting on a park bench (depending on where exactly their class goes that day).
 Given these logistics, the two most important things are keep it light and keep it simple.
 Your child must carry their own lunch, so make sure that the lunch is light enough to carry and in a bag that is easy to carry.
 The teachers are particularly fond of the back-pack style lunch containers.
-Please send your child with a beverage (juice boxes are fine).
 Do not send your child with food that needs to be heated or is difficult for them to eat seated on the ground.

 Q: Is peanut butter allowed?

 A: No – peanut butter and other nut products are not allowed at Stepping Stones, due to children with severe nut allergies.
-Please do not pack any nut products in your child’s lunch, and also, please do bring any dishes with nuts to school potlucks.
+Please do not pack any nut products and check for any products made in nut factories in your child’s lunch, and also, please do bring any dishes with nuts to school potlucks.
 For those whose kids only like PB&J, try Soy or Sunflower Butter, which tastes similar but is made without nuts and is safe for those with nut allergies.

 Sleeping